Earls Barton: Miscellany

 The village was the inspiration for the film Kinky Boots and part of the film was shot here.
 It is based on the true story of a local boot factory which turned from Dr Marten's, their own Provider brand and traditional boots to producing "fetish" footwear in order to save the ailing family business and the jobs of his workers.
 The village has a history of ingenious industry including the Barker's shoe factory, a woven label company, and the White & Co factory that produced Tredair and Dr Marten's boots until 2003.

 In the village's small market square there is a pharmacy run by a member of the Jeyes chemist's family, which family invented and manufactured Jeyes Fluid.
 The family also ran the Philadelphus Jeyes chemist chain and lived nearby at Holly Lodge in Boughton.

-Earls Barton is renowned for its 'Dr Fright's Night' halloween shows hosted at White's Farm and is popular with neighbouring villages and towns.
+'Dr Fright's Night' halloween shows are hosted at White's Farm near Earls Barton, popular with neighbouring villages and towns.

 In snowy conditions Kensit's field becomes a popular attraction for sledgers due to its steep hill.

 After a change in policy regarding public libraries by Northamptonshire County Council, in 2019/2020 the local community took over the running of the village library.

 A murder that took place in the village in 2019 was featured on the Sky documentary series Killer in My Village (Season 5, Episode 10).

+A four-man operation in Earls Barton, built the first Ferrari F1 monocoque chassis car due, in part, to industrial action in Italy at the time.

 Local sport

 The village has a cricket team.
-The exact date that this club was established is unknown however there has been cricket in Earls Barton since the late 19th century.
-The club at present has two teams that play in the Northamptonshire Cricket League.
+While the date it was established is unknown, there has been cricket in Earls Barton since the late 19th century.
+The club has two teams that play in the Northamptonshire Cricket League.
 It also has Kwik Cricket, U11's, U13's, U15 and U17's teams.